mikependon/RepoDB/README.md

 <details>
 <summary><b>We usually used a micro-ORM</b></summary>

-- To have *more control* on the lower-level implementations.
+- **To have more control on the low-level implementations.**

-	The drawback is, we ended up writing more codes just to implement lower-level access layers and sometimes cluttered across the solutions.
-RepoDb solves this through built-in repositories.
+	The drawback to this is that, we usually write more codes just to implement a simple lower-level data access layers.
+Sometimes, it is cluttered across the solutions.
+RepoDb solves this through organized built-in repositories.

-- If the *performance* is a big factor.
+- **If the performance is a big factor.**

-	The drawback is, we are always required to write raw-SQLs.
-RepoDb solves this drawback by having a *very-fast* and *efficient* fluent methods.
+	The drawback to this is that, we are always required to write raw-SQLs.
+RepoDb solves this by having a *very-fast* and *efficient* fluent methods.

+	RepoDb is the fastest ORM in the market (for both *fluents* and *raw-SQL* operations).
 It also provides what are the capabilities of micro-ORM.

 </details>

 <details>
 <summary><b>We usually used a macro-ORM</b></summary>

-- If the *feature* is a big factor.
+- **If the feature is a big factor.**

 	The drawbacks are:
-	- Difficult to setup at the beginning.
+	- It is difficult to setup in the beginning.
-	- Slow in performance.
+	- It is slow in performance.
-	- Inefficient memory management.
+	- It is inefficient in memory management.
-	- Uncontrollable SQL generations.
+	- It is is usually generate un-optimized SQLs.

-	RepoDb has the necessary operations from the macro-ORMs, enough for the developers do do what they usually do with macro-ORMs (ie: *Fluent Calls*, *Batch Operations* and *Type-Field Mappings*).
-The operations' performance and efficiency is identical to micro-ORMs.
+	RepoDb has certain operations from the macro-ORMs, enough for the developers do do what they usually do with macro-ORMs (ie: *Fluent Calls*, *Batch Operations* and *Type-Field Mappings*).
+The performance and efficiency to these operations are identical to micro-ORMs.

 	It can be used right-away after the installation.

 	In addition, some special features were introduced (ie: *StatementBuilder*, *Bulk Operations*, *Trace*, *2nd-Layer Cache*) which are very useful in micro-development.

+- **If we do not want to write more SQLs.**

+	The drawback to this is that, fluent calls could not do all the scenarios the the raw-SQLs can do.
+With this, the developers is force to do a raw-SQL execution.
+However, most Macro-ORMs are designed to process deep object-graphs, they are not optimize in lightweight operations.

+	RepoDb provides a much more optimal raw-SQL operations.
+It is designed to extract a raw data from the database in a very efficient and fast manner.

 </details>